Gary7Lu/Kinmen-National-Park/index.md

             evt.currentTarget.className += " active";
         }

-        // Get the element with id="defaultOpen" and click on it document.getElementById("defaultOpen1").click();
+        // Get the element with id="defaultOpen1" and click on it document.getElementById("defaultOpen1").click();
     </script>